Archetypum/theSuffocater/README.md

 Instructions at _https://github.com/Archetypum/theUnixManager-bash_

-Then you cant install theSuffocater
+Then you can install theSuffocater:

 ```bash
 git clone https://github.com/Archetypum/theSuffocater